vladutbutnaru/java-phonecom-sdk/docs/AccountsApi.md

 <a name="listAccounts"></a>
 # **listAccounts**
-> ListAccountsFull listAccounts(filtersId, sortId, limit, offset, fields)
+> ListAccounts listAccounts(filtersId, sortId, limit, offset, fields)

 Get a list of accounts visible to the authenticated user or client